DennisSchenkel/sessionminds-frontend/README.md

 ## Use Case

 The Session Minds gives consultants, workshop facilitators and moderator an easy way to find the right method (called tools) for their upcoming workshop, team meeting or ideation session.
 To make exploring and finding the right solution easier, all tools are categorized and can be searched.
-Users can vote for tools, so that the list of tools can be sorted for the best rated ones.
+Users can vote for tools, so that the list of tools can be sorted for the best rated ones.<br>

-For each tool, the users find all needed instructions and are able to comment on tools and start a discussion.
+For each tool, the users find all needed instructions and are able to comment on tools and start a discussion.<br>

 As an experienced facilitator, users can add new tools to the platform and build up a reputation as one of the best rated authors on the platform.
-All upvotes for an author's tools are summed up and show the overall amount of votes the author collected.
+All upvotes for an author's tools are summed up and show the overall amount of votes the author collected.<br>

-Tools could easily be shared on platforms like LinkedIn and the authors can build up a reputation for themselves.
+Tools could easily be shared on platforms like LinkedIn and the authors can build up a reputation for themselves.<br>

 ## User Experience